varnish/Varnish-Book/varnish_book.rst

    Subroutines may inspect and manipulate HTTP headers and various other aspects of each request.
    Subroutines instruct how requests are handled.
-   Each subroutine terminates by calling a keyword, which indicates the desired outcome.
+   Each subroutine terminates by calling ``return(action)``, which indicates the desired outcome.

    ..
 Chapter ovewview
    This chapter focuses on the most important tasks to write effective VCL code.
-   For this, you will learn the basic syntax of VCL, and the most important VCL subroutines: ``VCL_recv`` and ``VCL_backend_fetch``.
+   For this, you will learn the basic syntax of VCL, and the most important VCL built-in subroutines: ``VCL_recv`` and ``VCL_backend_fetch``.
+   All other built-in subroutines are thaught in the next chapter.

    .. tip::
       Remember that Varnish has many reference manuals.